SergeStinckwich/SSRR2012/src/documents/pages/Submissions.html.md

 Full Papers should be submitted electronically in PDF format.
 Six camera-ready pages including figures are allowed for each paper.
 Robot Demonstrations are welcome and will be incorporated into the program if accepted.
 Please submit a one page description of how your demonstration will be compelling for safety, security, or rescue robot developers and users to see, along with images and a video of the demonstration (MPEG files up to 10 MB).

+* Selected papers will appear in IEEExplore.
+* Outstanding papers with field results will be invited to the special issue of Journal of Field Robotics on SSRR.

 #Paper Templates

 Please follow one of the templates below closely.
 Papers failing to meet the correct format will be rejected.